greenelab/czi-seed-rfa/manuscript.md

 spaces; and 3) educational materials to increase the impact of low-dimensional representations and the HCA in general.

-*The first goal of our base enabling technology work* is to develop techniques that learn interpretable biologically-aligned representations.
+*The first goal of our base enabling technology work* is to identify techniques that learn interpretable, biologically-aligned representations.
 We consider both linear and non-linear techniques.
 For linear techiques, we rely on our Bayesian, non-negative matrix factorization method scCoGAPS [@6i1NIkNx,@cJPxOJMp] (PI Fertig).
-This technique has been established as learning biologically relevant features in numerous contexts and data modalities [@wkhRfjyx,@1GkdWBzqU,@uInnOMwX,@1DZRsfkoC,@6i1NIkNx], including notably the HPN DREAM8 challenge [@qpg6x7P4].
-This method includes an uncertainty estimate that can be readily modified to account for measurement-specific technical variation [@5Cj8i4Xu], which supports this seed network.
-As increasing spatial data becomes available, we will extend these techniques to incorporate this additional source of information.
-For non-linear mapping techniques, neural networks with multiple layers, provide a complementary path to low-dimensional representations [@5CsWRjfp] (PI Greene).
+This technique learns biologically relevant features across contexts and data modalities [@wkhRfjyx,@1GkdWBzqU,@uInnOMwX,@1DZRsfkoC,@6i1NIkNx], including notably the HPN DREAM8 challenge [@qpg6x7P4].
+We will modify the scCoGAPS uncertainty estimate to account for measurement-specific technical variation [@5Cj8i4Xu] in the HCA.
+As spatially annotated data becomes available, we will extend scCoGAPS to incorporate this.
-We note that many groups are working in this area for both linear and non-linear techniques (see as some examples [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH,@1GR3FIJMG,@GC2u23Xj,@OekvE5up] among many others).
-We plan to continue to use and rigorously evaluate these methods.
+For non-linear needs, neural networks with multiple layers, provide a complementary path to low-dimensional representations [@5CsWRjfp] (PI Greene).
+We note that many groups are working in this area for both linear and non-linear techniques (e.g., [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH,@1GR3FIJMG,@GC2u23Xj,@OekvE5up]).
-We will develop generalizable
-techniques to incorporate accurate error models and spatial distributions for these low dimensional representations, and incorporate the best performing methods into search and transformation approaches.
-In the event that it becomes clear that these methods must be adapted, we are well positioned to address such needs.
+Because of the substantial number of groups developing neural network based methods, we don't currently plan additional efforts on this front; however, we will continue to use and rigorously evaluate these methods.
+We will incorporate the best performing methods into our search and catalog tools.
 The latent space team from the HCA collaborative networks RFA (including PIs Fertig, Goff, Greene, and Patro) is defining common output formats for low-dimensional representations from distinct classes of methods.

 The *second part of our work on base enabling technologies* is the improvement of techniques for fast and accurate quantification.
 Existing approaches for